Fox Sedge Seeds 8070

 2,800 seeds/gram

-Fox Sedge is the ultimate wetland sedge – individual plants can grow into clumps 60 cm tall by 60 cm in diameter (2′ x 2′).
+Fox Sedge is the ultimate wetland sedge – individual plants can grow into clumps 60 cm tall by 60 cm in diameter.
 In mid-summer the brownish yellow seed heads, which resemble a miniature fox tail, spray out to create a stunning effect.
 Very adaptable plant as it grows in wet soils, standing spring water in ditches, seasonally flooded run-off areas and makes a perfect companion plant for wetland wildflowers.
 This is a great plant for areas too wet to mow but where a rich, green lawn like appearance is desired.
 Best results are attained from a fall planting.
 While an early spring planting will also work, it can take longer to establish.
 Hardy to Zone 3.
+For many native and perennial plants, late fall is the best time to sow seed directly outside.
+Why you ask?
+Simply put, many of these plants produce seed that is viable but dormant.
+This means allowing seeds to naturally stratify over window will “wake up” the dormant seed for best results.

 How to Grow